 Our admissions committee members include representatives from the science faculty and the Postbaccalaureate Premedical Program office.
 In order to evaluate your eligibility for the program, we get to know you in two ways.
 First, through your PostBacCAS/Bryn Mawr application and supporting materials.
 Following this initial screening, you may be invited to a campus visit and interview.
 Combined, your application and your campus visit and interview help our admissions committee determine whether your previous academic record and experiences, along with your goals and motivation, are consistent with the requirements of our program.

-Campus Visit and Interview
+Virtual Campus Visit and Interview

 When to Apply